Wondering how to put together a traditional Thanksgiving dinner menu? Here are classic Thanksgiving recipes that you’ll come back to year after year.

 Traditional Thanksgiving Dinner Menu

-Spiced Cranberry Apple Cider – A delicious hot drink kept warm in the slow cooker.
+- Cranberry Apple Cider Punch – A delicious hot drink kept warm in the slow cooker.

-Cranberry Pineapple Iced Tea – Easy, ice cold drink!
+- Cranberry Pineapple Tea – Easy, ice cold drink!

-Cranberry Punch – 5 minutes…so easy and delicious.
+- Cranberry Ginger Ale Punch – 5 minutes…so easy and delicious.

-Sherbet Punch – A classic!
+- Sherbet Punch Recipe – A classic!
 Use any flavor sherbet and Jello for any holiday.